Ones To Watch from Team ACT | Chemist Warehouse Australian Athletics All Schools Championships

 Events: U14 800m and 1500m

-At 13-years-old, Elise Hamilton is building an impressive resume in the middle-distance ranks over 800m and 1500m.
+At 13-years-old, Elsie Hamilton is building an impressive resume in the middle-distance ranks over 800m and 1500m.
 The Canberra product torched the field to be crowned the Australian Under 14 champion over 1500m in Perth earlier this year, capitalising on her experience in racing against more experienced competitors.
 Racing all the way up through to the cross country discipline, Hamilton is developing as a versatile talent with both speed and endurance.

 By Lachlan Moorhouse, Australian Athletics